 STORAGE: Store pipe on dunnage in a flat area.
 Support the barrel of the casing evenly.
-Bell and spigot ends should overhang dunnage.
+Spigot ends should overhang dunnage.
 Store random lengths separately where they will be readily available.
 Individual lengths of pipe should be stacked in piles no higher than 5 feet.
-It should be noted that when PVC pipe is stored outside and exposed to prolonged periods of sunlight, an obvious discoloration of pipe can occur.
+It should be noted that when PVC pipe is stored outside and exposed to prolonged periods of sunlight, an obvious discoloration of the pipe can occur.
 This coloration is a surface layer of hardened plastic and does not inhibit the long-term properties and performance of the pipe.
 A method of protecting pipe during long exposures (several months) to sunlight is to cover it with canvas or other opaque material.
 Do not use clear plastic sheets and be sure to provide for air circulation under the sheets.

-LOADING TRANSFER TRUCKS: Use trucks with long bodies so that pipe lengths do not overhang.
+LOADING TRANSFER TRUCKS: Use trucks with long bodies so that pipe lengths do no overhang.
 Make certain truck bed is smooth, without cross-strips, bolt heads, or other protrusions that could damage the pipe.
 Short body trucks may be used if fitted with racks that properly support the pipe in a horizontal position.
 The rack should have supports spaced every 3 feet or less along the pipe lengths.
 Pad the contact areas to avoid damage to the pipe.

-EXCAVATION: Excavation should consider the need for the thrust blocks at all fittings that are direct buried in the ground.
+EXCAVATION: Excavation should consider the need for the thrust blocks at all fittings that are directly buried in the ground.
 The trench bottom must give uniform support along the entire length of any pipelines.
-Where several pipelines are in a common trench, the trench must be wide enough to maintain the specified distances between adjacent lines, generally, a minimum of 6" in pipe sizes up to 6" diameter, and 12" minimum in sizes 8" and larger.
-The excavation should be in a straight line.
+Where several pipelines are in a common trench, the trench must be wide enough to maintain the specified distances between adjacent lines, generally a minimum of 6" in pipe sizes up to 6" diameter, and 12" minimum in sizes 8" and larger.
+The excavation should be in a straight line except where fittings are located.

-TRENCHING: Trenching shall follow the elevations provided by the design engineer on the contract drawings.
-The trench depth should always allow for a minimum cover height of 24" over the top of the casing pipe.
+TRENCHING: Trenching shall follow the elevations provided by the Design Engineer on the contract drawings.
+The trench depth should always allow for a minimum cover height of 24" over the top of the casing.
 Keep excavations free of water during construction.
-If the Contractor determines it is necessary to remove unsuitable material to a depth greater than specified, refill over excavated area to the proper depth with specified bedding material and compact in 6 inch lifts to 95 percent of maximum density in accordance with ASTM D 1557, Method D. Excavate and replace soil disturbed and weakened by the Contractor's operations or soils permitted to soften from exposure to weather, with bedding material and compact with a plate-type vibratory compactor.
+If the contractor determines it is necessary to remove unsuitable material to a depth greater than specified, refill excavations carried below the depths indicated or directed with specified bedding material and compact in 6" lifts to 95% of maximum density in accordance with ASTM D1557, Method D. Excavate and replace soil disturbed and weakened by the contractors operations or soils permitted to soften from exposure to weather, with bedding material and compact with a plate-type vibratory compactor.